sergif-github/Python-Course/README.md

 - **Visual Studio Code (VS Code)**

     Visual Studio Code, commonly referred to as VS Code, is a popular open-source code editor developed by Microsoft.
-It offers a wide range of extensions and a vibrant community, making it a powerful choice for Python development.
+It offers a wide range of extensions and a big community, making it a powerful choice for Python development.

     Install VS Code from the official website (https://code.visualstudio.com/).